rolemadelen/minimalist-blog/src/post/1431-kids-with-the-greatest-number-of-candies.md

 ---
-title: '(1431) Kids With the Greatest Number of Candies'
+title: '🍰 1431.
+Kids With the Greatest Number of Candies'
 date: '2023-09-11 13:03:00'
 lang: 'en'
-type: 'note'
+type: 'ps'
 ---

 - Difficulty: 🍰 Easy